tikazyq/udacity-dand/proj4/final_report.md

 total\_payments | 125 | 21
 total\_stock\_value | 126 | 20

+###Question 2
-**2. What features did you end up using in your POI identifier, and what selection process did you use to pick them?
+**What features did you end up using in your POI identifier, and what selection process did you use to pick them?
 Did you have to do any scaling?
 Why or why not?
 As part of the assignment, you should attempt to engineer your own feature that doesn’t come ready-made in the dataset--explain what feature you tried to make, and the rationale behind it.
 (You do not necessarily have to use it in the final analysis, only engineer and test it.)
 If you used an algorithm like a decision tree, please also give the feature importances of the features that you use.  [relevant rubric items: “create new features”, “properly scale features”, “intelligently select feature”]
 What algorithm did you end up using?
 What other one(s) did you try? [relevant rubric item: “pick an algorithm”]**

 **Feature Selection**.
 I used *SelectKBest* to fit the original data and obtained the scores of the features shown as the below graph.
 I chose the top 10 variables as the selected features.